MFlowCode/MFC/docs/documentation/running.md

 ./mfc.sh run restart_case.py -t post_process
 ```

-We have provided an example `case.py` and `restart_case.py` in `/examples/1D_vacuum_restart/`.
+We have provided an example, `case.py` and `restart_case.py` in `/examples/1D_vacuum_restart/`.
 This simulation is a duplicate of the `1D_vacuum` case.
 It demonstrates stopping at timestep 7000, adding a new patch, and restarting the simulation.
 To test this code, run:

 ```console
 ./mfc.sh run examples/1D_vacuum_restart/case.py -t pre_process simulation